 Here's an example of how you might honour a beloved mother:

 "My mother was an extraordinary woman who touched countless lives during her 68 years with us.
 Many of you knew her as Mrs. Thompson, the third-grade teacher who spent 35 years helping children discover their love of reading.
-Others knew her as the neighbor who always had a fresh-baked pie ready when someone was having a hard day.
+Others knew her as the neighbour who always had a fresh-baked pie ready when someone was having a hard day.
 To me and my sister Jenny, she was simply Mom – our biggest cheerleader, strongest supporter, and gentlest critic.

 Mom had this remarkable ability to make everyone feel special.
 Whether you were a student struggling with multiplication tables or a friend going through a divorce, she knew exactly what to say and do to lift your spirits.
 Her famous chocolate chip cookies weren't just treats; they were her way of saying "I love you," "I'm proud of you," or "Things will get better."

 I remember coming home from school one day after failing a big test, dreading having to tell her.
-Instead of lecture, she sat me down at our kitchen table, made hot chocolate with extra marshmallows (her cure for all of life's problems), and helped me make a study plan.
+Instead of a lecture, she sat me down at our kitchen table, made hot chocolate with extra marshmallows (her cure for all of life's problems), and helped me make a study plan.
 That was Mom – always finding the perfect balance between comfort and encouragement.

 Her garden was her sanctuary, and she spent countless hours tending to her roses and vegetables.
 Even during her final months, when walking became difficult, she would sit in her wheelchair among her flowers, teaching her grandchildren about the different plants and sharing stories about her own mother's garden.